Overall rating

 Annual fee | $399 | $120 |

-Welcome offer | Get up to 70,000 Avion points* (a travel value of up to $1,500†).
-Apply by January 15th, 2025. | Get 35,000 welcome Avion points on approval** (travel value of up to $750†). |
+Welcome offer | Get up to 70,000 Avion points* (a travel value of up to $1,500†). | Get 35,000 Welcome Points on approval and 20,000 bonus points when you spend $5,000 in your first 6 months*.
+Apply by June 3, 2025. |

 Insurance | Comprehensive travel, purchase protection, extended warranty, etc. | Comprehensive insurance, but coverage is less for key categories |